10 Best Hiking Trails in Kamloops, BC

 3. Rim Loop Trail, Valleyview Nature Park

 Venturing six kilometers east of downtown, explore the 2.5-kilometer Rim Loop Trail.
-From the trailhead at the Valleyview Arena parking lot, take the half-kilometer Sagebrush Trail to connect with the Rim Loop.
+From the trailhead at the Valleyview Arena parking lot, take the half-kilometer Sagebrush Trail to connect with the Rim Loop on your left.
 There are more strenuous trails to climb in the park, but the Sagebrush Trail and Rim Loop are rated as easy.
+Plus, you should be able to maintain cell service throughout the hike.

-Atop the Rim Loop Trail, you will welcome the panorama looking east and west along the South Thompson River.
+Atop the trail, you will welcome the panorama looking east and west along the South Thompson River.
 You also get a different perspective of downtown from this elevation while observing the convergence of the South Thompson and North Thompson Rivers.
 Like many trails in Kamloops, there is minimal shade for protection on sunny days.

 Valleyview Nature Park is located less than a kilometer south of the Trans-Canada Highway off Highland Road.
 Follow signs to Valleyview Arena.
 Adjacent to the park is the Kamloops Bike Ranch.
 This is where mountain bikers jump, flex, and grind on steep silty pitches and ramps.